KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-shields.md

 **Theory:** INTRODUCING KAEYA'S N1 \(KN1\) AS A MEASURING TOOL FOR STAGGER VALUES

 **Evidence:**
-Here is a clip of Kaeya hitting Geo slime's armor 140 times: [https://youtu.be/40VAHBX4ABw](https://youtu.be/40VAHBX4ABw) We will postulate that Geo slime's armor has durability of 140 Keaya's N1s \(KN1\).
-Note that it actually has from 139 to 140 KN1 health.
-The clip above was performed with lvl 80 Keaya with lvl 1 weapon and no artifacts.
-To make sure that the damage itself deals no damage to the armor, here are two clips of naked Razor and Razor with lvl 77 Wolf's Gravestone and +20 feather: [https://youtu.be/kMwSzxlZ1W0](https://youtu.be/kMwSzxlZ1W0) [https://youtu.be/OiRLK2LzAl4](https://youtu.be/OiRLK2LzAl4)
+Here is a clip of Kaeya hitting Geo slime's armor 140 times: [YouTube](https://youtu.be/OiRLK2LzAl4)

 From here we can calculate Razor's N1 capability to break Geo armor.
 I'll call it stagger value from now on since evidence tells as that they are correlated.
 Razor's N1 ranges from 27.8 to 28.0 KN1 \(plus-minus the last Kaeya's N1\).

-Chongyun's N1 ranges from 25.6 to 25.8 KN1 [https://youtu.be/tasOZkNXbTs](https://youtu.be/tasOZkNXbTs)
+Chongyun's N1 ranges from 25.6 to 25.8 KN1 [YouTube](https://youtu.be/tasOZkNXbTs)

-Beidou's N1 ranges from 21.0 to 21.167 KN1 [https://youtu.be/3uubYN2WP74](https://youtu.be/3uubYN2WP74)
+Beidou's N1 ranges from 21.0 to 21.167 KN1 [YouTube](https://youtu.be/3uubYN2WP74)

 Note that Beidou's N1 and Razor's N1 stagger values correlate to my findings on their Shatter values vs Cryo Abyss mage shield.
 I have lvl1 Razor so the result of ~0.66-0.67U of his N1 should be accurate \(since the damage to shield is neglectable\).
 Using average stagger values we can calculate Beidou's N1 Shatter value = 21.1/27.9\*0.66 = ~0.499 which correlates for my previous result of 0.5U.
 Also note that this is not the case for Chongyun.
 At first I assumed Chong's N1 to be 0.65U.
 Calculating it from stagger values it should be around 0.61U.
 18 N1s is 10.98U which suggests that Chong should've had one more attack before breaking 12U shield which was not the case.